 The infants are born with half-closed eyes and are unable to move independently on their own.

-Young Bush babies are commonly nursed for about 3-4 months, though they can eat solid food by the end of the first month.
+Young Galagos are commonly nursed for about 3-4 months, though they can eat solid food by the end of the first month.

-The Bushbabies or Galagos are among the smallest primates on the African continent.
+Bushbabies in Kibale National Park are among the smallest primates on the African continent.
 Though fairly common, this big saucer-like-eyed monkey is rarely seen due to its nocturnal behaviors.

-Note: Bushbabies are mostly hard than seen, with their piercing baby-like cry in the quiet night of the jungle.
+Note: Galagos are mostly hard than seen, with their piercing baby-like cry in the quiet night of the jungle.

-Furthermore, they can also aid in seed dispersal as they forage on fruits in the canopies of tropical forests.
+Furthermore, Galagos in Kibale park also aid in seed dispersal as they forage on fruits in the canopies of tropical forests.